kevinren1108/Apollo-Capstone-Project/ezparking_frontend/README.md

-# EZparking forntend technology demo
+# EZparking Webadmin forntend

-The purpose of this project is to verify whether our ideas are technically feasible, and the research is also devoted to identifying potential rewards and uncovering current shortcomings and risks.
+The purpose of this application is to help the parking lot administrator to better manage the parking lot waypoint system.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).